Cloufield/GWASTutorial/10_PRS/PRS_evaluation.md

 Steps:

 - Sample with replacement B times.
 (B should be large.)
-- Estimate the parameter using the bootstrp sample.
+- Estimate the parameter using the bootstrap sample.
 - Obtain the approximate distribution of the parameter.

 The percentile bootstrap interval is then defined as the interval between $100 \times \alpha /2$ and $100 \times (1 - \alpha /2)$ percentiles of the parameters estimated by bootstrapping.
 We can use this method to estimate the  bootstrap interval for $R^2$.